Our Spiritual Support Team

 Executive Director, GBMC Center for Spiritual Support Training

 Chaplain Hart oversees the spiritual and emotional needs of GBMC's patients, families and staff.
 A board-certified chaplain, he earned his Bachelor of Arts degree in Gerontology and Health Care from Salisbury University, his Bachelor of Sacred Theology and Master of Divinity from St. Mary's Seminary and University.
 He continued his studies at Catholic Theological Union in Chicago in Church Interior Design Consultation and most recently studied mind body medicine at Harvard Divinity School.
 Prior to joining GBMC, Chaplain Hart served in various ministerial capacities throughout the Baltimore Metropolitan area, working in various healthcare and teaching ministries.
 Chaplain Hart is a Clinical Supervisor at Loyola University Maryland, in the MA, MS and Ph.D. programs.
 He is consultant and advisor at the Johns Hopkins Hospital in the Clinical Pastoral Education Program.
-He serves as a member of the Mid Atlantic Region Ethics Committee for Genesis Elder Care and is a board member of the Institute for Christian and Jewish Studies (ICJS).
-He is Clinical Supervisor with the Wesley United Methodist Seminary in Washington DC with students in their process toward ordination, as well he supervises candidates for the permanent diaconate for the Roman Catholic Archdiocese of Baltimore.
-Joe also serves on the board of the William S. Baird School Partnership for children with special needs."
+He serves as a member of the Mid Atlantic Region Ethics Committee for Genesis Elder Care and is a trustee of the Institute for Christian and Jewish Studies (ICJS).
+He is Clinical Supervisor with the Wesley United Methodist Seminary in Washington DC with students in their process toward ordination.
+He supervises candidates for the permanent diaconate for the Roman Catholic Archdiocese of Baltimore and candidates for ordination for the Episcopal Diocese of Maryland.
+Chaplain Hart also serves on the board of the William S. Baer School Partnership for children with special needs.

 Reverend Caroline Stewart